less/old-lesscss.org/templates/pages/reference.md

     NaN%

 ###mod
 Returns the value of the first argument modulus second argument.
-Returned value has the same dimention as the first parameter.
-The dimension of the second parameter is ignored.
+Returned value has the same dimention as the first parameter, the dimension of the second parameter is ignored.
 The function is able to handle also negative and floating point numbers.

 Parameters: